Patient and Family Advisory Committee

 - Practicing health care professionals, employees or board members of health care agencies will not be considered.

-- Inform applicants of the outcome of the interview via telephone call, regular mail or email.
+- After applications are received, interviews will be scheduled.
+Applicants will be informed of the outcome of the interview via telephone call, regular mail or email.

 - The first PFAC meeting is scheduled for October 2017.
 Meetings will be held in Ottawa, and technology options will be fully utilized to ensure a broad range of participation options for all members.